DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Source Dataset

 \subsubsection{SWC in DApps}

-The third column (D1) of Table~\ref{tab:swc} provides the number of SWC weaknesses included in \textsc{DAppSCAN-Source} dataset.
-Most SWC weaknesses (34 out of 37) can be found in this dataset, and seven SWC weaknesses appeared more than 100 times.
+Totally, there are {\SWCNum} SWC weaknesses in \textsc{DAppScan-Source} that cover 34 (out of 37) kinds of SWC weakness.
+Among them, eight kinds of SWC weakness commonly appear in DApps (more than 100 times).
+The third column (D1) of Table~\ref{tab:swc} presents the number of SWC weaknesses included in \textsc{DAppSCAN-Source} dataset.

 SWC-135 (Code With No Effects) was the most common SWC weakness identified.
-This weakness typically results from redundant code and does not lead to severe security issues.
+This weakness typically results from redundant code and does not cause severe security issues.
 However, it reduces code readability and increases gas consumption.

 SWC-101 (Integer Overflow and Underflow) and SWC-107 (Reentrancy) ranked as the second and third most common weaknesses.
-These two weaknesses are notorious in Ethereum that can cause significant financial losses.
+These two weaknesses are notorious in Ethereum since they have caused significant financial losses.
+For example, the well-known ``The DAO" security incident~\cite{DAO} is caused by Reentrancy.
 The high frequency of these two SWC weaknesses highlights the seriousness of smart contract security issues.

 For 15 SWC weaknesses, we found fewer than 10 cases in our dataset; many of them had already been addressed in the latest Solidity compiler or IDE can generate warnings that prevent developers from making these mistakes.
 For instance, SWC-118 (Incorrect Constructor Name) can be regarded as a typographical error in the code.
 Before Solidity version 0.4.22, the name of the constructor function had to be the same as the contract name.
-Thus, a typographical error in the constructor function could lead to serious security issues.
-For example, a contract could be named \textit{BuyToken}, whereas the constructor's name could be \textit{buyToken}.
-Furthermore, the introduction of \textit{Deprecated Solidity Functions} (SWC-111), and \textit{Uninitialized Storage Point} (SWC-109) weaknesses will also generate a warning in Solidity IDE, e.g., Remix~\cite{remix}.
-Thus, using the latest Solidity compiler version and IDE can increase the security of contracts.
+Thus, a typographical error in the constructor function could cause serious security problems.
+For example, a contract could be named \textit{BuyToken} but the constructor's name could be \textit{buyToken}, in this case, the attacker could invoke \textit{buyToken} to perform malicious behavior (e.g., modifying essential state variables).
+Furthermore, the introduction of SWC-111 (Deprecated Solidity Functions) and SWC-109 (Uninitialized Storage Point) weaknesses will also occur a warning in Solidity IDE, e.g., the newest version of Remix~\cite{remix}.
+Thus, using the latest version of the Solidity compiler and IDE can increase the security of contracts.